Technical due diligence services

 What's technical due diligence

 It's a deep assessment of a target company's software assets, infrastructure, and team to uncover risks and opportunities.
+Unlike a financial audit, it provides a forward-looking view of the technology's ability to support future growth, innovation, and operational efficiency, directly impacting the long-term value of the acquisition.

 When should I get a tech due diligence review